quic-go/docs/content/docs/masque/client.md

   // The response status code and body might contain more information. return
 }
-// use conn to send and receive UDP packets to the target
+// use conn to send and receive UDP datagrams to the target
 ```

+Multiple UDP flows can be proxied over the same QUIC connection to the proxy by calling `DialAddr` and / or `Dial` multiple times on the same `Client`.

 ## 📝 Future Work